NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

-# Windows Sensors - Windows User Space Sensor Installation and Run Instructions
+# Windows User Space Sensor Installation and Run Instructions

-# Bootstrap a Windows 2016 Server AWS Instance
+## Bootstrap a Windows 2016 Server AWS Instance
 1) With an AWS instance in an RDP window ready to boot strap open the [savior\bin\bootstrap.ps1](../../bin/bootstrap.ps1) in this repo and **follow the instructions at the top of the `bootstrap.ps1` file** from an **elevated command prompt**.
 To launch a command prompt with admin rights, type `cmd` in the Windows Start menu, then either right click and select `Run as Administrator` or you can press `ctrl/command+shift+enter`.
 2) Executing this powershell file will install git, required for installing the rest of the system.

-# Building Windows Sensors From Scratch
+## Building Windows Sensors From Scratch
 1. Ensure that you have a virtual machine running Windows 10 x64 w/git for windows installed.

 2. Install the Sensor Driver